 Who doesn’t love saving a few bucks on budget travel?!

 Back in Zermatt, we wandered past the Mountaineer’s Cemetery before wearily dropping our packs under a shady tree in an adjacent park.
 We gratefully pulled off our sweaty hiking boots, and I burrowed my feet in the soft, cool grass with a sigh before throwing together a quick cold lunch from our packs.

 Shouldering our packs, we set off across Zermatt in search of the lift that would take us up to Schwarzsee.
-From there, we would begin our hike to Hörnlihütte, which would end up being the most stunning and memorable hike (and night of camping) of our entire year in Switzerland.
+From there, we would hike the Hörnlihütte Matterhorn trail, which would end up being quite possibly the most stunning and memorable hike (and night of camping) of our entire year in Switzerland.